Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 19. **Palace Skip (Minimal)** displays only the main timer (labeled **PST**) that the standard **Palace Skip** display shows.
 You can also manually reset this timer by holding its button combination for two seconds.

 20. **AMW - Spin Jump - The Great Tree** (only available on the **Japanese** version)  displays various information about performing the `Arbitrary Memory Write` glitch in the Great Tree.
 The pause timer (labeled **PT**) is set to reset and start once you leave the pause menu.
 The Spin Jump timer (labeled **SJT**) is set to reset upon jumping, start upon starting a Spin Jump, and stop upon first striking or entering a battle.
 Both the **PT** and **SJT** values can be manually reset by holding its button combination for two seconds. **Pos Z** displays Mario's current Z coordinate in hexadecimal.
-     * Additionally, the color for the value specified by **Pos Z** will change to `orange` upon reaching the first pause location, and then to `green` upon reaching the second pause location.
-Similarly, the color for the value specified by **SJT** will change to `green` when the Spin Jump has successfully caused the glitch to occur.
+     * When the **Adjust Z Coordinate's Text Color** option is enabled, the color for the value specified by **Pos Z** will change to `orange` upon reaching the first pause location, and then to `green` upon reaching the second pause location.

      * When the **Adjust X-Naut's Position** option is enabled, the X-Naut in the room where the glitch is performed will be locked to the bottom-left of the room until Mario is standing at the required position and is not in Paper Mode.
 Upon this happening, the X-Naut will be placed near Mario, and will be placed at a random Z coordinate.

+     * The color for the value specified by **SJT** will change to `green` when the Spin Jump has successfully caused the glitch to occur.

 21. **Jabbi Hive Skip** displays various information about performing this skip.
 The first field in this display tells you how well your pause jump was (pressed **D-Pad Left** first, pressed **A** first, or pressed both buttons at the same time). **FBP** is the amount of frames between pressing **D-Pad Left** and **A** to do the unspin jump, and **FBUP** is the amount of frames between the two **A** presses for closing the menu.
 All of the information in this display can be reset by pressing its button combination three times consecutively.